What Is the Common Application? A Complete Guide

 - Yale University

-Even though more universities join this list each year, many top schools continue to rely on separate application systems; these include Georgetown University and the entire University of California system.
+Even though more universities join this list each year, many top schools use separate application systems, including the entire University of California system.

 4 Essential Tips for Using the Common App

-Before you begin applying to college with the Common App, read these critical tips to help keep you on track.
+Before applying to college with the Common App, read these critical tips to help keep you on track.

-Although the Common App opens on August 1, students can start collecting materials and filling out information at any time prior to this date.
-Application components such as letters of recommendation and official transcripts can take considerable time to obtain, so make sure to collect these early on.
+Although the Common App opens on August 1, start collecting materials and filling out information beforehand.
+Application components such as letters of recommendation and official transcripts can take considerable time to obtain, so collect these early on.

-Some application components can be confusing and may require additional help to fully understand.
+Some application components can be confusing, and you might need help to fully understand them.
 The financial aid section, for example, typically requires parental information, such as income levels and tax statements.
+A college counselor can help clear up any Common App confusion.

-The Common App lets you view possible essay prompts well before the application opens, giving you plenty of time to brainstorm, organize, and even draft your personal statement.
+The Common App lets you view possible essay prompts well before the application opens, giving you ample time to brainstorm, organize, and even draft your personal statement.

 Set aside ample time to submit your application, as waiting until the last possible day to gather your materials can make an already stressful process even more challenging.
 A calendar or planner can help you keep track of upcoming due dates for all your schools.